sgryphon/syslog-structureddata/README.md

 Versioning uses GitVersion, based on the git branch, using Mainline mode; if you are testing multiple local versions you may need to clean your nuget cache to ensure you are referencing the latest build.

+### To do list

+* Add StructuredDataExtensions for ToFormattedLogValues(), that builds an RFC 5424 `format` (including prefixed names; note that simple values will work but complex ones, e.g. strings with invalid characters, won't be escaped correctly), and FromFormattedLogValues(), that will extract values (and look for SD-ID, and remove any prefixes).

+* Add support for customFormat string, for better compatibility with FormattedLogValues, and use that in the default ToString(), i.e. an explicit override.
+Also provide an overload (IFormattable?) that forces RFC 5424 format.

+* BeginScope overloads with customformat string.

 ## License

 Copyright (C) 2020 Gryphon Technology Pty Ltd